 We have five state-of-the-art digital cinemas, all with surround sound and luxury stadium seating.
 All theatres are licensed, so you can take your drinks from the bar and enjoy them during the movie.

 Enjoy a glamorous night out with one of our great value movie and restaurant deals.
 Experience fine dining at one of the participating Precinct restaurants and then further indulge in a movie at Dendy.

 Ride the ferry to Brett’s Wharf and take a leisurely stroll to the cinema.

-Undercover parking is available at Portside precinct and all cinema goers receive 4 hours free parking upon validation at the box office.
-There’s also street parking available.
+Undercover parking is available at Portside Precinct and Cruise Terminal parking is available to all cinema goers, plus receive 4 hours free parking upon validation at the box office.
+There’s also limited street parking available.

 The Doomben train station is a 15-20 minute walk away along Nudgee Rd.

 All cinemas are wheelchair accessible.
 Please use the lift via the underground carpark or on the Ground Floor.
 There are a number of wheelchair / disability permit car spaces adjacent to the lift.
 Accessible bathrooms also available at the cinema.